 Wheat grain is a seed that can grow into a new wheat plant.
 This is also the part of the wheat that is being processed into flour.
 Generally, wheat grains are oval-shaped.
 But there are some kinds of wheat that are spherical, narrow, and flattened shapes.
 Grains are usually between 5 to 9mm in length and weigh around 30 to 50 mg.

 A crease on one side is visible.
-This is where it was originally connected to the wheat flower.
-Most grains are red in color, but there are also some that are white.
+This is where it was originally connected to the wheat’s flower.
+Most grains are red in colour, but there are also some that are white.
 Wheat grains are divided into three main parts:

 Consists of layers that serve as the outer coating or shell of the grain.
-It contains important antioxidants, B vitamins, and fiber.
+It contains important antioxidants, B vitamins, and fibre.

 The main part of the grain represents about 80% of the kernel weight.
 This provides essential energy to the young plant so it can send roots down for water and nutrients.
 This is rich in carbohydrates, proteins, and some vitamins and minerals.

 The wheatgerm serves only 2% of the grain but is the nutrient powerhouse of the grain.
 It contains a lot of vitamin E, healthy fats, minerals, B vitamins, and antioxidants.
 This is removed during milling because it has a tendency to become rancid quickly during storage.
 This is still found in several products although finding wheat germ products are hard to find.

 How wheat grain is cleaned

 Before milling, wheat goes through a thorough cleaning process to remove impurities.
 The process of cleaning wheat plays a huge role with regard to quality.
 It impacts the ash characteristics and the colour of the final flour.